Parishes of Antigua and Barbuda

 Change history:

-1. 1872: According to the Museum of Antigua and Barbuda's history page, Redonda became part of Saint John's parish.
+1. 1872: According to source [3], Redonda became part of Saint John's parish.

 2. 1967-02: Redonda became a dependency of Antigua and Barbuda.